RobKohr/robkohr.com/blog.md

 I sometimes wish the name Landship stuck.

 Looking at the bohemiths of WWI, they kinda would look like a ship flowing over the mud with port and starboard guns aiming out the sides.
-Here is a picture of one show using a banana for scale:
+Here is a picture of one show using a banana (when it was not so ripe) for scale:
 ![[20240304 Me with WWII tank.png]]